-(e) Below is the beginning of a list of the possibilities for the "random CD" process.
+(e) Below is the beginning of a list of the sample size for the "random babies" process.
 Fill in the remaining possibilities, using this same notation.
 [Try to be systematic about how you list these outcomes so that you don't miss any.
-One sensible approach is to list in a second row the outcomes for which jewel box 1 gets CD 2, and then in the third row list the cases where jewel box 1 gets CD 3, and so on.]
+One sensible approach is to list in a second row the outcomes for which mother 1 gets baby 2 and then in the third row the cases where mother 1 gets baby 3 and so on.]

-Sample Space: 1234 1243 1324 1342 1423 1432
+Sample Space:

 (f) How many possible outcomes are there in this sample space?
-That is, in how many different ways can the four CDs be returned to their jewel boxes?
+That is, in how many different ways can the four babies be returned to their mothers?

 You could have determined the number of possible outcomes without having to list them first.
-The first jewel box could have any of the 4 CDs put in it.
-Then there are three CDs to choose from for the second jewel box.
-The third jewel box gets one of the two remaining CDs and then the last CD goes to the fourth jewel box.
-Since the number of possibilities at one stage of this process does not depend on the outcome of earlier stages, the total number of possibilities is the product $4 \cdot 3 \cdot 2 \cdot 1 = 24$.
-This is also known as 4!, read as "4 factorial."
+For the first mother to receive a baby, she could receive any one of the four.
+Then there are three babies to choose from in giving a baby to the second mother.
+The third mother receives one of the two remaining babies and then the last baby goes to the fourth mother.
+Since the number of possibilities at one stage of this process does not depend on the outcome (which baby) of earlier stages, the total number of possibilities is the product $4 \cdot 3 \cdot 2 \cdot 1 = 24$ .
+This is also known as 4!, read "4 factorial."

-- (g) For each of the above outcomes in your sample space, indicate how many jewel boxes get the correct CD. - (h) In how many outcomes is the number of "matches" equal to exactly:

-(i) Calculate the (exact) probabilities by dividing your answers to (g) by your answer to (e).
+- (g) For each of the above outcomes in your sample space, indicate how many mothers get the correct baby. - (h) In how many outcomes is the number of "matches" equal to exactly: 4: 3: 2: 1: 0: - (i) Calculate the (exact) probabilities by dividing your answers to (g) by your answer to (e).
 Comment on how closely the exact probabilities correspond to the empirical estimates from the simulation above.

 The "number of matches" is an example of a random variable, which is a function assigning a numerical output to each outcome in a sample space.
 Here, each of the 24 outcomes has a corresponding numerical value for "number of matches."
-This is a discrete random variable in that it can assume only a finite, or countably infinite, number of values.
+This is a discrete random variable in that it that can assume only a finite, or countably infinite, number of values.
 The probability distribution of a discrete random variable is given by its set of possible values and their associated probabilities.